C2SM/git-course/advanced/Exercise_2_submodules.md

 ## What a fresh clone looks like <a name="clone"></a>

-This is the part that catches people out, so it is worth seeing once.
+This behavior is a frequent source of confusion, so it is worth observing directly.

 **Task 14.** Clone your *conference_submodule* repository into a new directory and look inside the submodule folder.